WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CI.md

   1) Avatar (in top right) > Account Settings > Personal Acess Tokens > Generate New Token

-  3) Fill out the decription, experation date, etc when prompted.
+  2) Fill out the decription, experation date, etc when prompted.
      - At first, I gave myself read and write permisions, since I will likely be using this to add stuff to the repo and will want to pull from the repo.
        However, I ran into an error while trying to push an image to dockerhub later on, and ended up making a new token with all permisions.

+       UPDATE: The scope should be only write permissions, since the workflow is only writing to dockerhub and is not being used to remover or run containers.

-  4) COPY THE TOKEN AND SAVE IT!
+  3) COPY THE TOKEN AND SAVE IT!
 It will dissapear once the page is closed.

 # How to Use a Token to Push an Image to DockerHub: